 1. Obtain originals of one or more accepted documents

-- A registration certificate or document certifying permanent residence issued by UK Home office
+- A registration certificate or document certifying permanent residence issued by the UK Home office

 - Current biometric immigration document

-- Current immigration status document issued by Home office
+- Current immigration status document issued by the Home office

 - Documents for family members.

-Another type of documents can be accepted by employer from an employee who has temporary right to work in UK.
+Another type of documents can be accepted by the employer from an employee who has a temporary right to work in the UK.
 You should ideally check these documents before employment begins.
-These documents are following:
+These documents are the following: